ClimenteA/pyrobogui/README.md

 Build on top of pyautogui but with some extra features:
 * timeouts,
 * setup,
-* aproximate match of images,
+* aproximate match of images (install manually opencv and numpy if you need this feature),
 * can be oriented to a screen coordonate automation or screen images automation or both

 Usage:<br>